MARLEY-MC/marley/docs/contact.rst

 Contact
 =======

-Correspondence addressed specifically to the current developer(s) of MARLEY may be sent to support@marleygen.org.
+Correspondence addressed specifically to the current core developer(s) of MARLEY may be sent to support@marleygen.org.

 Mailing list
 ------------